Highly Sensitive Person - what is their uniqueness?

 1. Psychoeducation

-Good care for people with HSP can be achieved through a combination of psychoeducational interventions, counseling, and therapy (Aron, 2010).
+Good care for sensitive people can be achieved through a combination of psychoeducational interventions, counseling, and therapy (Aron, 2010).

-And while HSPs seeking therapy may have suffered from a lack of awareness of their characteristics, research shows that HSPs benefit more from psychological support and therapy than their insensitive counterparts (Aron, 2010).
+While highly sensitive people seeking therapy may have suffered from a lack of awareness of their characteristics, research shows that they benefit more from psychological support and therapy than their insensitive counterparts (Aron, 2010).

 2. Finding a balance

-HSPs can be introverted or extroverted.
-The more sociable, thrill-seeking type will have to learn to balance novelty, over-stimulation and rest, and withdrawal.
+They can be introverted or extroverted.
+The more sociable, thrill-seeking type will have to learn to balance novelty, over-stimulation rest, and withdrawal.
 Often, more extroverted people shut out the need for rest and withdrawal, while others may mask this with substance abuse that dulls the senses (Dyer, 2018).

 In turn, avoidance of novelty can lead extroverts to under-stimulation, boredom, and depression, so balance is the key (Dyer, 2018).